10 Days in Istanbul Turkey Itinerary

 It is a slight uphill climb and some rainbow stairs to reach the mosque complex.
 Outside the mosque are the tombs of Suleyman and his wife.
 The other side of the mosque complex also presents a still-functioning Hammam.
 I think its interior takes inspiration from the grandeur of Hagia Sophia but in a simpler and more humble way.
 There’s an unpretentious simplicity to it but no short of intricacies and breathtaking beauty.
 Once again, as this is a mosque, please dress modestly and, for women, cover your hair upon visiting and remove your shoes before entering the mosque.

 Spice Bazaar – the Suleymaniye Mosque is pretty much next to Istanbul’s famous Spice Bazaar.
 It would certainly make sense to visit either before or after Suleymaniye Mosque.
-Our original plan is to visit after but bad weather conditions meant a change in plans and we ended up skipping it for the day.
-Though keep reading on because we managed to make an unplanned visit later in the trip.
+Our original plan was to visit after but bad weather conditions meant a change in plans and we ended up skipping it for the day.
+However, keep reading on because we managed to make an unplanned visit later in the trip.

 Small tasting dish at Mikla Restaurant